oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 As you know, we have two users: `somnus@portal.example` and `trinity@portal.example`, in our SCIM server.
 Let's sync them over to Okta so that we have visibility of all users.
 We can also designate Okta as the source of truth for info about users assigned to this app or organization.

-In the Import tab of the SCIM Test App in Okta, click the Import Now button.
-This will give an error telling you that only users with last names can be synchronized with Okta.
+In the **Import** tab of the SCIM Test App in Okta, click the **Import Now** button.
+You'll see a dialog confirming Okta scanned your users and found new users.
+You'll then have a screen to confirm assignments.
+When you try to confirm the assignments, you'll get an error telling you that users must have a `lastName` field.
 How can you fix this error?

 One solution would be to directly add surnames in the database with Prisma, but you could also use SCIM!
-Try using Postman to update each user in the Todo app and give them surnames.
+Try using Postman to update each user in the Todo app and give them family names.

-Once all users in your Todo app have their first and last names set, try the Import Now button again.
+Once all users in your Todo app have their first and last names set, clear out unconfirmed users and try the **Import Now** button again.
 When the import succeeds, Okta will make a request to get all users and confirm those already not recorded.
-In the list of users to import, check the boxes by those you want to sync to Okta, and click Confirm Assignments.
-Then go to the Assignments tab and watch as the imported users appear.
+In the list of users to import, check the boxes by those you want to sync to Okta, and click **Confirm Assignments**.
+Then go to the **Assignments** tab and watch as the imported users appear.

 ### Sync from Okta to the Todo app

-In order to sync a user that exists in Okta but not our app, we'll first need to create a user in Okta.
-In the Directory tab of the Okta Admin Console sidebar, click People, and use the Add Person button on the People page.
-Add a person with the default User type `User`, Tom Anderson,  `tom.anderson@portal.example`, and Save.
+To sync a user who exists in Okta but not our app, we'll first need to create a user in Okta.
+From within the Okta Admin Console sidebar, navigate to **Directory** > **People**.
+Press the **Add Person** button and add a person with the default **User type** of "User" with a **First name** of "Tom", **Last name** of "Anderson", **Username** of "tom.anderson@portal.example", and press **Save**.

-You can now go back to your SCIM Application in the Applications list under Applications in the sidebar.
-In the Assignments tab of your app, click the blue Assign button and select Assign to People in the dropdown menu.
-Click Assign next to Tom Anderson in the user list, and click "Save and Go Back" to accept the defaults if prompted for a User Name.
-Use the blue Done button to save your changes.
+You can now go back to your SCIM Application.
+Navigate to **Applications** > **Applications** in the sidebar.
+Find your SCIM app and press on the list item to edit it.
+In the **Assignments** tab, click the **Assign v** button and select **Assign to People** in the dropdown menu.
+Click the **Assign** button next to "Tom Anderson" in the user list, and press **Save and Go Back** to accept the default values.
+Press the **Done** button to save your changes.

 In your Todo App's server logs, you'll see that a POST request immediately appeared from Okta to create Tom Anderson's account on the Todo server.